 Does Tor hide your IP?

-Tor hides your IP from the website or service you want to access.
-However, the Tor entry node sees your real IP (unless you’re using a VPN).
+Tor hides your IP from the website or service you want to access — whenever you request or send data on the internet, Tor encrypts it.
+However, the Tor entry node still sees your real IP (unless you use a VPN).

 Is Tor anonymous?

-Nothing is 100% anonymous online.
-In the case of Tor, the entry node knows your IP, and the exit node can see the data you’re sending.
+The Tor browser is not 100% anonymous — it does hide your location and browsing activity, but the entry node knows your IP, and the exit node can see the data you’re sending.
 It doesn’t pose a risk unless the same entity owns both nodes.

 Is the Tor Browser safe without a VPN?